Archaeologists armed with hi-tech gear may have uncovered remains from a legendary English Civil War encampment.

 Dr Angela Edmond, of the University of Bradford's archaeology department, has been working with the Friends on the site.

-"It's local legend, hearsay, that there was a camp of soldiers on Harden Moor and we know during the Civil War there were an awful lot of skirmishes that took place that weren't actually recorded," she said.
+"It's local legend, hearsay, that there was a camp of soldiers on Harden Moor and we know during the Civil War there were an awful lot of skirmishes that took place that weren't actually

 "Legend has it there was a camp on Harden Moor and General Fairfax stayed in Harden village.